Eudaimonia Partners LLC Boosts Holdings in VictoryShares US EQ Income Enhanced Volatility Wtd ETF (NASDAQ:CDC)

-Eudaimonia Partners LLC increased its holdings in VictoryShares US EQ Income Enhanced Volatility Wtd ETF (NASDAQ:CDC) by 39.2% during the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 25,861 shares of the company’s stock after buying an additional 7,280 shares during the quarter.
-Eudaimonia Partners LLC owned 0.18% of VictoryShares US EQ Income Enhanced Volatility Wtd ETF worth $1,670,000 at the end of the most recent reporting period.
+Eudaimonia Partners LLC increased its holdings in VictoryShares US EQ Income Enhanced Volatility Wtd ETF (NASDAQ:CDC) by 39.2% in the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 25,861 shares of the company’s stock after acquiring an additional 7,280 shares during the quarter.
+Eudaimonia Partners LLC owned about 0.18% of VictoryShares US EQ Income Enhanced Volatility Wtd ETF worth $1,670,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-Several other institutional investors and hedge funds have also bought and sold shares of CDC.
-Ameriprise Financial Inc. boosted its holdings in shares of VictoryShares US EQ Income Enhanced Volatility Wtd ETF by 21.6% in the first quarter.
-Ameriprise Financial Inc. now owns 253,020 shares of the company’s stock worth $15,771,000 after buying an additional 44,970 shares during the last quarter.
-Cambridge Investment Research Advisors Inc. boosted its holdings in shares of VictoryShares US EQ Income Enhanced Volatility Wtd ETF by 20.1% in the second quarter.
-Cambridge Investment Research Advisors Inc. now owns 80,240 shares of the company’s stock worth $5,183,000 after buying an additional 13,449 shares during the last quarter.
-AlphaStar Capital Management LLC purchased a new position in shares of VictoryShares US EQ Income Enhanced Volatility Wtd ETF in the second quarter worth approximately $267,000.
-Kovack Advisors Inc. boosted its holdings in shares of VictoryShares US EQ Income Enhanced Volatility Wtd ETF by 7.4% in the second quarter.
-Kovack Advisors Inc. now owns 6,651 shares of the company’s stock worth $430,000 after buying an additional 457 shares during the last quarter.
-Finally, Patriot Financial Group Insurance Agency LLC boosted its holdings in shares of VictoryShares US EQ Income Enhanced Volatility Wtd ETF by 2.0% in the second quarter.
-Patriot Financial Group Insurance Agency LLC now owns 7,917 shares of the company’s stock worth $511,000 after buying an additional 154 shares during the last quarter.
+Several other institutional investors have also modified their holdings of the stock.
+Cambridge Investment Research Advisors Inc. increased its stake in shares of VictoryShares US EQ Income Enhanced Volatility Wtd ETF by 20.1% in the 2nd quarter.
+Cambridge Investment Research Advisors Inc. now owns 80,240 shares of the company’s stock worth $5,183,000 after acquiring an additional 13,449 shares in the last quarter.
+Patriot Financial Group Insurance Agency LLC increased its stake in shares of VictoryShares US EQ Income Enhanced Volatility Wtd ETF by 2.0% in the 2nd quarter.
+Patriot Financial Group Insurance Agency LLC now owns 7,917 shares of the company’s stock worth $511,000 after acquiring an additional 154 shares in the last quarter.
+AlphaStar Capital Management LLC bought a new position in shares of VictoryShares US EQ Income Enhanced Volatility Wtd ETF in the 2nd quarter worth about $267,000.
+Kovack Advisors Inc. increased its stake in shares of VictoryShares US EQ Income Enhanced Volatility Wtd ETF by 7.4% in the 2nd quarter.
+Kovack Advisors Inc. now owns 6,651 shares of the company’s stock worth $430,000 after acquiring an additional 457 shares in the last quarter.
+Finally, Ameriprise Financial Inc. increased its stake in shares of VictoryShares US EQ Income Enhanced Volatility Wtd ETF by 21.6% in the 1st quarter.
+Ameriprise Financial Inc. now owns 253,020 shares of the company’s stock worth $15,771,000 after acquiring an additional 44,970 shares in the last quarter.

 Want to see what other hedge funds are holding CDC?
 Visit HoldingsChannel.com to get the latest 13F filings and insider trades for VictoryShares US EQ Income Enhanced Volatility Wtd ETF (NASDAQ:CDC).